Don't let a difficult person get you down. These tips can help you rise above and find compassion in challenging situations.

 7. Resonate Compassion

 Compassion is an attribute of the strong, highly evolved soul who sees opportunities for healing, peace, and love in every situation.
 Even when faced with a difficult person, compassion allows you to see someone who is suffering and looking for relief.
-Compassion reminds you that this person has been happy and sad, just like you have been; has experienced health and sickness, as have you; has friends and loved ones who care for them, like you; and will one day, grow old and die, just as you will.
+Compassion reminds you that this person is coping with their own issues; has been happy and sad, just like you have been; has experienced health and sickness, as have you; has friends and loved ones who care for them, like you; and will one day, grow old and die, just as you will.
 This understanding helps to open your heart to embrace a difficult person from the level of the soul.
 If you can think, speak, and act from this perspective, you will resonate the compassion that lives at the deepest level of your being and help you to transform your relationships.

 Difficult people can challenge your commitment to spirit, but by practicing these steps you can respond reflectively, rather than reactively, and hopefully take your relationships to a more conscious level of expression.